zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 In the dialogue, I think Selena is referring to whe re Sally is in the group.
 She’s the first person.
 She’s at the front of, or at the head of, the group.
 Sally is “flanked” (flanked) by Maria and Veronica.
 “To be f lanked” by someone means to have someone on each side of yourself – to have som eone on your left and to have someone on your right.
 You are flanked by two people.

 Justin says, “Oh no, not them.
 I’d rather be confro nted by anyone but those three.”
 “To be confronted” by someone is to have so meone approach you and begin an argument or begin to fight with you.
 If yo u are confronted by your boss, your boss is going to stop you, perhaps, in the hal lway and argue with you or perhaps ask why you did something wrong.
-The idea o f a “confrontation,” which is the noun that comes from the verb “to confront” is related to an angry situation.
+The idea of a “confrontation,” which is the noun that comes from the verb “to confront” is related to an angry situation.
 It means someone is angry about something, perhaps even wants to fight you over something.

 Selena says, “They’re not the only ones.
 They’re ba cked by a group of at least 15 parents.”
 “To be backed” (backed) by” someone here I believe means to be followed by someone.
 There is a group of people tha t are right behind the three women who are in front.
 “To be backed by” can also mean to be supported by, even financially supported by, a group or a person.
 Here in Hollywood, when someone says that he is backing a movie, he means h e is supporting the movie.
 “The movie is being backed by him.”